 If your health care provider does an episiotomy — an incision in the tissue between your vagina and your anus that can help ease the delivery of your baby — you're also at risk of postpartum bleeding and infection.

 - Scalp wounds

-- An injury to the network of nerves that sends signals from the spine to the shoulder, arm and hand (brachial plexus)
+- A higher risk of getting the baby’s shoulder stuck after the head has been delivered, which could lead to an injury to the network of nerves that sends signals from the spine to the shoulder, arm and hand (brachial plexus), or a collarbone fracture

 - Skull fracture

 Serious infant injuries after a vacuum extraction are rare.